 - according to Tesla shareholders

-- some of them has downstream business also, but they well known as oil producer
+- some of them has a downstream business also, but they well known as oil producer